 Now, try accessing this test.pl file via your web browser.
 If Perl is configured correctly on your server, you should see the words "Hello World" appear in your web browser.

-If however, even with this simple test of Perl, you're still seeing an "Internal Server Error" in your browser, then it's likely that Perl has not been correctly configured on your server, which you will need to address in order to install your MIDAS system.
+If however, even with this simple test of Perl, you're still seeing an "Internal Server Error" in your browser, then it's likely that Perl has not been correctly configured on your server, which you will need to address in order to install your self-hosted MIDAS scheduling system.

 ← Return to Knowledgebase